 If you’ve been a longtime reader, you may remember that we installed sheet vinyl flooring on our Winnebago.
 At the time, it was the most affordable option.
 While the flooring was very durable, it was challenging to work with on the installation.

 Fast-forward to today; we have a very good friend who has a construction business and has done many jobs installing LVT.
 He happened to have some leftover boxes of LVT that he gifted us.
-He also borrowed us his LVT cutter and left us with some professional tips to do the installation 100% by ourselves.
+He also lent us his LVT cutter to us and left us with some professional tips to do the installation 100% by ourselves.

 Before I get into sharing tips and how we installed it in our camper, here are the reasons why LVT is an AWESOME choice for a camper.